itsschwer/tradesteal/README.md

 ## Mechanics

-### Anchor
+### Initiation

-Requires a structure consisting of (from east to west):
+To initiate a trade steal, a player must hold:
-- A Blast Furnace named *Replace*
+- Paper named *Replace* in their main hand
-- A block of Crying Obisidian
-- A Blast Furnace named *Steal*
+- Paper named *Steal* in their off-hand

-Anchors are activated by dropping a Nether Star named *Offering* on top of the block of Crying Obsidian.
-This action will also provide feedback on the validity of the structure.

-Breaking an Anchor's Crying Obsidian will deactivate the Anchor.

-### Trade Stealing

-A villager on top of the Crying Obsidian is tagged as being the recipient of stolen trades *(indicated by end rod particles)*.

-The next closest villager within 5 blocks of the anchor is the trade donor *(indicated by soul particles)*.
-This villager is killed upon a successful trade steal.

-To operate, place a number of items in the input slots of each Blast Furnace corresponding to the desired trade offer slots.
-Then apply a potion effect to the recipient villager *(e.g. via splash potion)*.
+The amount of Paper each hand determines which trade slot is stolen from the donor and replaced in the recipient.

-For example, 6 items in the *Steal* Blast Furnace and 2 items in the *Replace* Blast Furnace will replace the second trade of the recipient villager with the sixth trade from the donor villager.
-If the number of items placed in a Blast Furnace is greater than the number of trades offered by the corresponding villager, then trade stealing will operate using the last trade slot offered by that villager.
+If the amount of Paper held for either villager exceeds the number of trades offered by that villager, then trade stealing will operate using the last trade slot offered by that villager.

+### Selection

+The closest villager within 5 blocks of the player is marked as the recipient *(indicated by end rod particles)*.
+The next closest is marked as the donor *(indicated by soul particles)*.

+Measures should be taken to prevent villagers from wandering, in order to ensure the correct villagers are used in the process

+### Execution
+To execute a trade steal, ensure the amount of Paper held in each hand is correct, then complete a trade with the recipient villager.
+If successful, the donor villager will die and the recipient villager will have the *Replace* slot replaced with the trade from the donor's *Steal* slot.

 Once a villager receives a trade, they can no longer unlock new trades.

+### *Example*
+A Player holding 6 *Steal* Paper in their off-hand and 2 *Replace* Paper in their main hand will replace the second trade of the recipient villager with the sixth trade from the donor villager.

 ## Functions
 *Split between 'Available' (i.e. fine to call using `/function`) and 'Internal' (not intended to be called by `/function`).*